Cultural heritage management: Historic preservation and restoration

-Preservation and restoration usually refers to architectural or engineering heritage assets such as heritage buildings or other structures and Heritage railways.
-The UK has a number of different forms of protection for buildings and structures, including listed buildings, conservation areas and Scheduled Ancient Monuments.
+Preservation and restoration usually refers to architectural or engineering heritage assets such as heritage buildings or other structures and heritage railways.
+The UK has a number of different forms of protection for buildings and structures, including listed buildings, conservation areas and scheduled monuments.
 In France a building or other structure can be protected as a Monument historique.
 Successful heritage management for a building generally requires that the building continues to be used, as disused buildings are likely to deteriorate quickly.
 If the purpose for which the building was originally constructed is no longer viable, then other uses, often requiring sympathetic modification must be found.

 Heritage machinery, such as antique or vintage cars and heritage railways can best be understood and are best accessed and experienced by the public when they are in an operational condition.
 Moreover, the heritage skills associated with such heritage assets, such as driving a steam locomotive, can only be maintained if the machinery is used.
 Restoration to a working, if not pristine condition, and creation of exact working replicas are therefore part of the practice of heritage management.